 We cooked this small red snapper fish with garlic and oil, the skin was crispy and they were really delicious.

-I’ve talked about the Bonito Fish before, in Girona was the first time I ever heard of this type of fish and I just loved this photo I got of it.
+In Girona it was the first time I have ever heard of the Bonito fish and I just loved this photo I got of it.

 Our chef / tour guide through the market buys some fresh figs.